-_The 'Bombers' - Dave - Guitar/vocals, Landon - Double Bass, Tony - Drums
+_The 'Bombers' - Dave - Guitar/vocals, Landon - Double Bass, Paul - Drums

-The Hicksville Bombers have had a revamp once again- The present Hicksville Bombers line up- Lead guitar - Dave Brown Double Bass - Landon Filer Drums - Tony Roath many will know Landon from playing with Jack Rabbit Slim, and was a big fan of The Hicksville Bombers original double Bass player Peter O'Brien, Tony has been with bands Musk Rats, Wolf tones etc and has been a fan of the Bombers for a long time.
+The Hicksville Bombers have had a revamp once again- The present Hicksville Bombers line up- Lead guitar - Dave Brown Double Bass - Landon Filer Drums - Paul Saunders, many will know Landon and Paul from playing with Jack Rabbit Slim.
+They have both contributed a great passion and energy into the band whicjh is reflecting on their album sales and bookings.

 Dave Brown - Lead Guitar